Arun Paria

 No sun.

-Darpan Sen, CMO, UTEX Communications, Inc., sees himself.
+Darpan Sen, CMO, UTEX Communications, Inc., can see himself.

-Climbing up the staircase, during a power cut, of his Baner apartment- from the parking lot to the barbarous fourth floor- he sees himself floating like a balloon in the air.
-A man, who resembles himself, stares at him from the bathroom mirror.
+Climbing up the staircase of his Baner apartment during a power cut – from the parking lot to the fourth floor – he sees himself floating like a balloon in the air.
+A man who resembles himself stares at him from the bathroom mirror.
 Darpan Sen stares back.
-At night, while making love, his buttocks rise and fall- he watches their movements with disinterest.
+At night, while making love, his buttocks rise and fall – he watches their movements with disinterest.

-The marriage counselor is in disbelief.
+The marriage counsellor is in disbelief.
 She asks, “As if you are in a movie?”

 “More like I am in a taxi,’ he replies.
 ‘It goes wherever I ask it to go.
 Even when I don’t wish to go there.”